bahag-diehlp/cloud-course-project-5/README.md

 ### 2. S3
-Create an AWS S3 bucket.
+Created an AWS S3 bucket.
 Set the config values for environment variables in `set_env.sh`.

 ### 3. Backend API
 Launch the backend API locally.
 The API is the application's interface to S3 and the database.